-Amazon might just be the market’s most famous growth stock, delivering an incredible return of roughly 1,500% during the 2010s — investors gained 65% between 2020-2021 alone.
+Amazon might just be the market’s most famous growth stock.
+It delivered an incredible return of roughly 1,500% during the 2010s, with investors gaining 65% between 2020-2021 alone.
 But that’s after it reached maturity.
 According to Forbes, the company shed a full 90% of its value during the dotcom bust, and it took nearly a decade for Amazon to recover.

 Growth stocks also commonly forgo profits in the pursuit of rapid gains and expansion.
 Founded in 1996, Amazon didn’t record its first profitable year until 2003.

 How To Find the Next Big Stock

 A stock’s success is not always dependent on how big or influential a company is.
 It also has a lot to do with the current trends.
 Companies that capitalize on these trends generate more wealth and value for shareholders.

 The COVID-19 pandemic was a case study of how societal changes can crack the door enough for the right growth stocks to bust out:

 - E-commerce: With lockdown restrictions in place, people predominantly shopped online.
 This raised the stock prices for companies like Shopify and Amazon.

 - Digital Advertising: As more companies started operating online, the need for digital advertising grew.
 Companies like Alphabet and Facebook profited from this trend.